filecoin-project/devgrants/open-grant-proposals/open-proposal-http2ipfs.md

 - What are the benefits to getting this right?

-> *A:It largely improves the applicability/accessibility of IPFS/Filecoin via better serving people with valuable content.*
+> *It largely improves the applicability/accessibility of IPFS/Filecoin via better serving people with valuable content.*

 - What are the risks if you don't get it right?

-> *A:The deployment process of IPFS/Filecoin probably would not reach a reasonable speed as it ought to be.*
+> *The deployment process of IPFS/Filecoin probably would not reach a reasonable speed as it ought to be.*

 - What are the risks that will make executing on this project difficult?

-> *A:Talents for Engineering, Funding, Incentives, ...*
+> *Talents for Engineering, Funding, Incentives, ...*

 ## Deliverables